 b.
-Biotechnology labeling
+Biotechnology Labeling

-Biotech labeling is regulated through Order No. 61/2012, which transposed Regulation (EC) No 2003/1830, which provides labeling requirements of GE-derived foods and/or ingredients containing GE.
+Biotech labeling is regulated through Order No. 61/2012, which transposed Regulation (EC) No 2003/1830, that provides labeling requirements of GE-derived foods and/or ingredients containing GE.
 Animal feed, if produced from GE crops, is required to be labeled, according to Government Decision 256/2006.
 Voluntary labeling is permitted, and some manufacturers choose to apply non-GE labels on their products (e.g. soy-based or dairy products).

 c.
-Organic labeling
+Organic Labeling

 Government Ordinance 34/2000 provides specific information on organic labeling.
-Organic product labels should include the name and address of the producer/processor, name of the product, ecological production method, name and mark of the inspecting authority and certifying institution, storage conditions, terms of validity, and any product-storage prohibitions along with conventional products.
+Organic product labels should include the name and address of the producer/processor, name of product, ecological production method, name and mark of the inspecting authority and certifying institution, storage conditions, terms of validity, and any product-storage prohibitions along with conventional products.
+Some provisions of the Government Ordinance 34/2000 were amended through the Government Ordinance 10/2021, in the light of Regulation (EU) 2018/848, which shall apply from January 1, 2022.
+Additional details may be found in the EU FAIRS Report.

 d.
-Frozen food labeling
+Frozen Food Labeling

 Order 183/2016 regulates consumer information for certain foods produced from frozen food products.
-This order applies to hotels, restaurants, and institutions which use frozen products to prepare meals.
+This order applies to all business operators which sell or use frozen products to prepare meals including hotels, restaurants, and institutions.
 Suppliers and foodservice companies which offer bread and baked goods, pastry products, meat and meat products, vegetables, and fruits that were previously frozen must display the wording "defrosted product or from defrosted product" in a visible way, which is readable and easy to understand, either on the package label or on restaurant menus.

 e.
-Trans fats
+Trans Fats

 In 2020, the Romanian Parliament approved Law 182/2020 which transposed the EU Regulation 2019/649 amending Annex III to Regulation (EC) No 1925/2006 as regards trans fat, other than trans fat naturally occurring in fat of animal origin.
 According to the new provisions, food operators must ensure a maximum limit of trans fat in food of 2 grams per 100 grams of fat.
 ANSVSA, MOH and ANPC share responsibilities on checking compliance.
-Provisions of Law 182/2020 enter into force on April 1, 2021 and will apply to both domestic and imported foods.
+Provisions of Law 182/2020 entered into force on April 1, 2021 and will apply to both domestic and imported foods.